Flood Safety Awareness Week is March 15-19, 2021

 #4: Local officials (e.g., the Emergency Management Director, or Planning/Public Works departments) may be able to provide information about past floods.
 Most communities also have a Hazard Mitigation Plan which provides a history of past disasters, including floods.
 Contact the local municipal office to find out what may be available.

 #5: Research local news reports by doing a web search about flooding in the area (e.g., “Flood” + name of street and community).
 Keep in mind that more recent floods are most likely to appear in results—older events may not be included.

 Remember: No matter where you buy, you should still be prepared for a flood since floods can happen anywhere it rains!

 - Visit FloodSmart.gov to learn more about flood insurance.

-- Visit ReadyNH.gov to learn how to be prepared for a flood when it happens.
+- Visit ReadyNH.gov to learn how to be ready when a flood happens.

 Help spread the word to your community’s residents, your colleagues, and friends and relatives during Flood Safety Awareness Week using the following resources.

-- On Twitter, retweet the NH Office of Strategic Initiatives' Flood Awareness Week tweets
+- On Twitter, retweet the NH Office of Strategic Initiatives' Flood Safety Awareness Week tweets.

 - NH Flood Hazards Handbook for Municipal Officials